ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 MaskedScalars and the masked input marker `X`
 ---------------------------------------------

-When operating on a `MaskedArray`, NumPy will return a `MaskedScalar` object in  situations which ordinarily return a Numpy scalar object, for instance when indexing an array to get a single element.
+When operating on a `MaskedArray`, NumPy will return a `MaskedScalar` object in  situations which ordinarily return a NumPy scalar object, for instance when indexing an array to get a single element.
 While `MaskedScalar`s support almost all the methods and attributes of NumPy scalars there are some important differences.
 Notably, `MaskedScalar`s are not part of the NumPy scalar type hierarchy, and so for instance code of the form `isinstance(var, np.inexact)` will fail, and `np.isscalar` will return `False`.
 In such situations you should use `.filled` first to obtain a NumPy scalar.

 Like NumPy scalars, `MaskedScalar`s are immutable (except for structured scalars) and can be used as dict keys.
 When a `MaskedScalar` is tested for truth, for instance in if-statements, it will return `False` if masked, or the same as the corresponding numpy scalar if not masked.
 To get masked values to test as `True`, use `scalar.filled(True)` first.

 The special `X` variable is not a `MaskedScalar`, and does not share attributes with NumPy types.
-For instance, it does not have a `dtype`.
-It is a singleton of a special `MaskedX` class meant to be used to set the mask of `MaskedArrays` in various situations.
+Significantly, it does not have a `dtype`.
+It is a singleton of a special `MaskedX` class which acts as a general masked-value signifier, such that when it is used in `MaskedArray` operations and assignments it is effectively promoted to a masked `MaskedScalar` of the appropriate `dtype`.
 It is never returned by any NumPy operation or indexing.
-As a convenience the `X` variable is callable and takes a NumPy dtype as argument, and this returns a `MaskedScalar` of that dtype with mask set.
+As a convenience the `X` variable can be promoted to a masked `MaskedScalar` of a specified `dtype` by calling it with the `dtype` as argument.
 Note that the `repr` of `MaskedScalar`s whose mask is `True` is represented using this `X(dtype)` construction:

 ```python
 >>> X, type(X)